vdvleon/table-factory/README.md

 The prop `elemProps` is an object where the keys are either: 'table', 'thead', 'tbody', 'tr', 'th' or 'td'.
-The values are either objects which specify the props of the element of a callback function which should return an object.
+The values are either objects which specify the props of the element or a callback function which should return an object.
 The arguments for the callback function vary per element type.
 The signatures are as following: